 The shortest route to the Personalization panel is to just right-click on the desktop and select Personalize from the menu.
 Once the window appears, follow Steps 2a and 2b below to successfully change your Windows 10 login screen background and desktop wallpaper.

 The long route to accessing the Personalization panel is taken by clicking the speech balloon-like Action Center icon located next to the system clock on the desktop taskbar.
 After that, click the All Settings panel sporting the gear icon and select the Personalization option once the Settings app opens on the screen.
 You can also simply locate the Settings app and dig into the Personalization section from there.

 Step 2a: Changing the background image

 The first tab in the Personalization window is the Background tab, which allows you to change your desktop image to a saved picture, a solid color, or a slide show of various images.
-Atfer selecting the Picture option, you can choose your desktop picture by clicking Browse and selecting a picture from your computer’s hard drive or from a small selection of themed images.
+After selecting the Picture option, you can choose your desktop picture by clicking Browse and selecting a picture from your computer’s hard drive or from a small selection of themed images.

 If you’re selecting a folder for the Slide Show option, then you can click Browse and select a folder with pictures you would like your machine to cycle through.
 Once you’ve selected a folder, then you can choose how long you want each picture to be on your screen before cycling to the next picture.

-Keep in mind that if you a have monitors, then a different picture will be selected for each monitor and each one will also cycle through your images.
-For both a picture or a slideshow, you can choose to fit the image to the screen, stretch it, or select from one of several other options that ensure your pictures will appear the way you’d like them to on your particular display(s).
+Keep in mind that if you have multiple monitors, then a different picture will be selected for each monitor and each one will also cycle through your images.
+For both a picture or a slideshow, you can choose to fit the image to the screen, stretch it, or select from one of several other options that ensure your pictures will appear the way you’d like them to on your display(s).